Hjaltesorgenfrei/Vulkanologi/README.md

     - [ ] And base functions which handles each other type.
     - Lumos also does this
     - <https://github.com/Green-Sky/imgui_entt_entity_editor>
-- [ ] Figure out where in the Yojimbo loops that messages should be recieved.
+- [ ] Figure out where in the Yojimbo loops that messages should be received.
 Current method can crash.
 - [ ] There seems to be a bug when a box interacts with mesh shape at a sharp angle which causes a crash.
 - [ ] Change the camera to have distance and such as saved fields.
 So Only the position, rotation and position is sent.
   - [ ] The camera should then be called update on to allow it to ease.